aspose-total/Aspose.Total-Products/total/en/java/conversion/dotx-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to PPS via Java or Online App" h2="DOTX to PPS conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert DOTX file to PPS programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOTX file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPS.
+Developers often need to convert DOTX files to PPS programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a few simple steps to render the DOTX file into a PPS file.

+The first step is to load the DOTX file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides the ability to convert the DOTX file into HTML.
+After that, the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) can be used to create a new Presentation.
+This Presentation can then be populated with the HTML content from the DOTX file and saved as a PPS file.

+The File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide a comprehensive set of tools to automate the conversion of DOTX files to PPS.
+By using the powerful libraries [Aspose.Words for Java](https://products.aspose.com/words/java/) and [Aspose.Slides for Java](https://products.aspose.com/slides/java/), developers can quickly and easily convert DOTX files to PPS with just a few simple steps.
+This makes the process of converting DOTX files to PPS much faster and easier than ever before.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}